hyuri/guilhotine/README.md

 Written in Python(3.6+), and the GUI version uses tkinter.

 You can run it in GUI mode or CLI mode(check the docs for instructions).

+Lots of things can be improved.
+I wrote it for a very specific job that required even less.